 "I was no hero.
-There were maybe seventy-five pilots in our two squadrons and 99 percent of them did a better job than I did."
+There were maybe 75 pilots in our two squadrons, and 99% of them did a better job than I did." -- Ted Williams

 Williams flew 39 missions and earned an impressive array of medals and awards.
-They include three Air Medals for Aerial Flight Operations, Navy Unit commendation, Presidential Medal of Freedom, American and Asian Pacific Campaign Medal, World War II Victory Medal, National Defense Service Medal, and more.
-He passed away on July 5, 2002.
+They include three Air Medals for Aerial Flight Operations, Navy Unit commendation, Presidential Medal of Freedom, American and Asian Pacific Campaign Medal, World War II Victory Medal, National Defense Service Medal and more.
+He died on July 5, 2002, at age 83.

 Whether you want to learn more about other famous veterans, polish up your resume, find veteran job fairs in your area, or connect with employers looking to hire veterans, Military.com can help.
 Sign up for a free Military.com membership to have job postings, guides and advice, and more delivered directly to your inbox.